 Source: GEM Report team calculations based on Valencia-Lopez (2020).

 Demographic shifts have blurred ethnic boundaries and given rise to fluid indigenous identities and imperfect congruence between criteria (Figure 14.6).
 Indigenous population estimates vary considerably, depending on the criterion (INEE, 2017; Telles and Torche, 2019).
-Peru has the highest proportion of self-identified indigenous people (one in three).
-In Paraguay, 1.7% identify as indigenous, while approximately three in four speak an indigenous language – the highest proportion in the region.
-Ecuador has the lowest proportion of … among the countries … (4.8%).
+Six countries in the region have data on both self-identification and linguistic criteria: Bolivia, Paraguay, Mexico, Peru, Ecuador, and Guatemala.
+Peru has the highest proportion of self-identified indigenous people (almost two in three).
+In Paraguay, 1.7% self-identify as indigenous, while approximately three in four speak an indigenous language – the highest proportion in the region.
+Ecuador has the lowest proportion of indigenous speakers (4.8%).

 Self-identification is the increasingly dominant criterion, consistent with the International Labour Organization’s Indigenous and Tribal Peoples Convention.
 However, used alone, it can provide inconsistent estimates of education inequality.
 Education outcomes of speakers of indigenous languages are often worse, compared with self-identified indigenous people who only speak Spanish (INEE, 2017; Planas et al., 2016).
 Across four national household surveys in 2018, school attendance among 15- to 17-year-olds in the Plurinational State of Bolivia, Guatemala, Mexico and Peru was 3 to 10 percentage points lower among speakers of an indigenous language than among all those self-identifying as indigenous (Valencia Lopez, 2020).

-Exclusive focus on self-identification may reinforce the narrative ethnic differences result from class disparities.
+Exclusive focus on self-identification may reinforce the narrative that ethnic differences result from class disparities.
 Skin colour tends to be a better predictor of years of schooling than the census criterion, especially after controlling for social class (Flores and Telles, 2012).
 Recent research in Brazil, Mexico and Peru showed persistent inequality by skin colour, language and, in some countries, self-identification, after controlling for social class (Pérez Cárdenas, 2018; Telles et al., 2015; Villarreal, 2014).

 Indigenous groups defined by different criteria may have distinct education needs.
 Education policy responses in countries with low concordance of self-identification and indigenous language vary.
 Mexico enforces intercultural indigenous curricula in schools with high levels of self-identified indigenous groups but whether these are administered in an indigenous language depends on how many students speak it (reference).